HSBBALL.com

 Hales Franciscan (Chicago)

-Also the homecourt for Johnson of the Noble League
+Current home court for Comer and Johnson of the Noble League

 Picture